 If the average freelancer hourly rate is $19, that amounts to $3,040 monthly salary for 20 eight-hour days per month (excluding weekends) - we’ll take this figure as a freelancer’s clean average salary.

-In addition to that, here are the average monthly overhead-expenses you also have to consider, according to this book excerpt:
+In addition to that, here are the average monthly overhead-expenses you also have to consider:

 - Various taxes - $400